-For 2020, the Compensation Committee made cash incentive compensation awards to our Chief Executive Officer and each of our other named executive officers, which were paid in the first quarter of 2021.
-In determining the amounts earned by these executives, the Committee acted consistently within the parameters of the grants that were established in the first quarter of 2020, including the size of the performance bonus pool for the year.
+For 2021, the Compensation Committee made cash incentive compensation awards to our Chief Executive Officer and each of our other named executive officers, which were paid in the first quarter of 2022.
+In determining the amounts earned by these executives, the Committee acted consistently within the parameters of the grants that were established in the first quarter of 2021, including the size of the performance bonus pool for the year.
 However, the Committee also exercised its business judgment, using essentially a qualitative, rather than formula-driven, approach based on the Committee's overall judgment of the individual's performance in the context of our financial performance and seeking to achieve the objectives of our compensation philosophy.
-As noted above, despite the unforeseen operational and financial impact of COVID-19, the Compensation Committee did not make any changes to the 2020 executive compensation program or metrics after they were established in the first quarter of 2020.
+The Committee did not make any changes to the 2021 executive compensation program or metrics after they were established in the first quarter of 2021.